 Hiking with Kids in Marin: The Waterfall Trail at Indian Valley Open Space Preserve

 When the rains comes down like it has recently, it's time to gather up the kids, put on the rain boots, and hike to a waterfall in Marin.
-One of our favorite local waterfall hikes is the Waterfall Trail at Indian Valley Open Space Preserve in Novato, a short and easy hike that almost anyone can manage.
-We've even seen sturdy offroad strollers on the trail.
+One of our favorite local waterfall hikes is the Ken Harth Waterfall Trail at Indian Valley Open Space Preserve in Novato, a short and easy hike that almost anyone can manage.
+We've even seen sturdy offroad strollers on the trail (although we wouldn't recommend it).

-To get there, take the Indian Valley Fire Road from either of College of Marin's Indian Valley Campus or the Indian Valley Road trailhead to where it meets the aptly named Waterfall Trail.
+To get there, take the Indian Valley Fire Road from either of College of Marin's Indian Valley Campus or the Indian Valley Road trailhead to where it meets the Ken Harth Waterfall Trail.
 On they way you'll be accompanied by a rushing stream that runs along the trail.
+There are usually plenty of horses and dog walkers sharing the fire road with you.
 Cross over a little wooden bridge into the woods and follow the trail—you'll hear the waterfall before you can see it.

 Bear right on the trail and you'll end up at the foot of the waterfall, which plunges about 10 feet down a rock cliff face into a pool below.
 If you bear left you'll end up at the top of the waterfall watching it spill down into the pool and creek below.